ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 Furthermore, we also added a bias to the second data set.
 The following rules were implemented into the second data set in order to check our tool's accuracy and detection:
 - Employees DSW002 and MMW001 are always late for random between 12-18 minutes
-- Severity level (Healthcare Providers who serve for severity 5 have higher chance to be late by 6-12 minutes)
 - Wing (Medical Ward (MW) usually recieves late responses by 12-15 minutes)
-- Time of day (from 4:00PM to 6:00PM, all employees have a higher chance to be late, up to max of 15 minutes) due to peak times
+- Time of day (from 4:00PM to 6:00PM, all employees have a higher chance to be late, up to max of 8 minutes) due to peak times

 Furthermore, we added a maximum possible delay of 25 minutes.